tradle/aws-stream-sort/README.md

 Given two tables:
   `items`: table for your events
-  `cursor`: table for storing cursor position
+  `cursor`: table for storing cursor position for queues Q1, Q2, ...

-For incoming message M, with sequence number S, which falls into queue Q
+For incoming message M, with sequence number S, which falls into queue Q1

 1. Store M in `items`
-2. If S is not the next sequence number in Q, continue to step 3 (else, exit)
+2. If S is not the next sequence number in Q1, continue to step 3 (else, exit)
-3. increment the cursor value for Q
+3. increment the cursor value for Q1
-4. scan ahead `batchSize` items in `items` to see if we have future messages that arrived out-of-order, and update the cursor for Q again
+4. scan ahead `batchSize` items in `items` to see if we have future messages that arrived out-of-order, and update the cursor for Q1 again
 5. repeat step 4 as long as there are more in-order items ahead

-The DynamoDB stream from the Cursor table will be in-order per queue.
+The DynamoDB stream from the Cursor table will be in-order per queue, with the old and new cursor positions for that queue in OldImage and NewImage respectively

 ## Setup
 1. `queueProp` + `seq` should be your partition + sort keys in the `items` table